afnog/afnog.github.io/sse/crypto/presentation.md

 * Security of ciphertext with key
   * Lost key = compromised/lost data
 * This is a private key.
-* This type of cipher system is efficient for large amounts of data.
+* This type of cipher system is efficient for large amounts of data
 * This is a symmetric cipher.

 ---